vliz-be-opsci/py-sema/tests/commons/j2/fn-compliance/subyt.md

 * None, undefined, null, or template-implementation equivalents,
 * lists,
-* dictionaries,
-* other object instances
+* dictionaries.

 is incompatible and will lead to an error (or produce the `fb` value in lenient mode)

-TODO -- continue below this line

-Note about escaping: ...

-Note about multiline-strings: ...
+Note that 'other object instances' are accepted in this case and will be simply 'stringified' according to whatever their coded native string representation is.

+Note about escaping: In turtle both `'` (single) and `"` (double) quotes are allowed to surround strings.
+This leads to those characters themselves to require backslash-`\`-escaping to be accepted in between them.
+Additionally this means a single `\` itself needs to be represented as `\\`.

+Note about multiline-strings: Multiline string values (i.e. containing `\n` newlines) require a triplet-variant of the quote to be used.
+Making the string-start-end markers actually being `'''` or `"""`.

 #### typename = `xsd:@language-code`

-Applies `^^xsd:boolean` formatting to the provided input.
+Applies `@language-code` formatting to the provided input.

-Leading to either `'true'^^xsd:boolean` or `'false'^^xsd:boolean`

-This requires the input to be one of the following:
-* a native boolean
-* a native string, in which case all of `''`, `'0'`, `'off'`, `'false'`, `'no'` (ignoring case) are considered `False` and all other non-empty strings resolve to `True`
-* a native numeric value (integer or floating-point), in which case `0` and `0.0` are considered `False` and all other values are `True`

-Any other input case, like:

-* None, undefined, null, or template-implementation equivalents,
-* lists,
-* dictionaries,
-* other object instances

-is incompatible and will lead to an error (or produce the `fb` value in lenient mode)
+Leading to output of the form `'my text'@en`, `'mijn tekst'@nl`, and `'mon texte'@fr`

+For this case the same requirements known from the `xsd:string` case mentioned above for
+* the restrictions to valid inputs, as well as
+* the notes around expected valid output formatting.

+TODO -- continue below --

 #### typename = `auto-date`